VibeJaro/KinetikResearcher/README.md

 The Import & Mapping step includes a mapping wizard that converts parsed RawTables into Dataset experiments and series (see `app/src/lib/import/mapping.ts`).
-The Validation step surfaces an import report with status, counts, and findings powered by `app/src/lib/import/validation.ts`.
+The Validation step surfaces an import report with dataset and experiment findings, user-facing guidance, and per-experiment statuses powered by `app/src/lib/import/validation.ts`.

 ```bash
 cd app